 c) They just say they’re “calling around” as a polite way of getting off the phone — so they can call another law firm that makes them feel more comfortable.

 There’s no quicker and cheaper way to grow your business than to leverage the phone calls that you’re already receiving.

 Improving conversions on your existing calls can be broken down into a few steps:

-Confirm your consultations by text message the day before
+Confirm any consultations by text the day before.

 Following all the steps above will grow your practice much quicker than you realize.
-If you want to get more clients then do these things.
-If you don’t, then don’t.
+If you want to get more clients, then do these things.